Audio Attacks and Defenses against AED Systems -- A Practical Study

-\begin{itemize} \item To the best of our knowledge, this is one of the first, if not the fist attempt, to evaluate the robustness of audio event detection specialized models against adversarial examples that target the audio portion of the AI task; \item We conduct attack field experiments against modern deep learning enabled devices, capable of detecting suspicious events; \item Through extensive experimentation, both lab and on-the-field, we show that deep learning models, deployed in standalone fashion as well as part of real physical devices, are vulnerable against evasion attacks; \item We show that oversampling and adversarial training can be used as countermeasures to audio evasion attacks. \item We show that audio denoising-based techniques present a promising countermeasure, that can be employed in conjunction with adversarial training to increase the robustness of audio event detection tasks. \end{itemize}
+\begin{itemize} \item We evaluate the robustness of deep learning models against adversarial examples that target the audio inputs of the AED tasks, and are easy to generate by the attacker and may not be so noticeable by bystanders; \item We conduct attack field experiments against modern deep learning enabled devices, capable of detecting suspicious events; \item We show that deep learning models, deployed in standalone fashion as well as part of real physical devices, are vulnerable against evasion attacks; \item We show that adversarial training and denoising can be used as countermeasures to evasion attacks based on audio. \end{itemize}